 *Applicants who are not at least 20 years old or who have not gained university entrance qualifications may be admitted at the discretion of the Course Coordinator.

 CELTA Certification is accepted throughout the world by organisations which employ English Language teachers.
 The Cambridge CELTA course has been accredited by the Qualifications and Curriculum Authority (QCA) at level 5 on the National Qualifications Framework.
 Cambridge ESOL also works with international ELT organisations to ensure the acceptance of CELTA globally.

 The Delta is a flexible Modular Post-CELTA (or TEFL equivalent) course for further professional development, giving credits in some cases to Masters Programmes.
-The course is intended for practising ELT teachers with substantial experience (at least 2 years to a variety of levels and ages).
+The course is intended for practising ELT teachers with substantial experience (at least 1 year to a variety of levels and ages).
 The most widely given reason for taking the Delta is to open up career avenues to more senior ELT posts for which the Delta is invariably required.
-Jobs include DOS, teacher trainers and so on.
+Jobs include DOS, teacher trainers, and so on.
 The most common reaction to the course itself, however, is that candidates find it tremendously stimulating and rewarding on the level of personal development.
 More often than not, it provides a new direction and impetus in their classroom teaching as well as in their present and future professional lives.
 The Delta offers you the opportunity to: